Mary Keane Chapel

 1929 – 1932

-She died in 1932 and is the only woman buried in the La Salette cemetery, which can be seen just north of the museum’s herb gardens and next to the Shaker cemetery.
+Mary Ann Keane died in Hanover, New Hampshire in 1932 and is the only woman buried in the La Salette cemetery, which can be seen just north of the museum’s herb gardens and next to the Shaker cemetery.